small sextant iconI only wish I knew as much about astro navigation as the people who created some of these websites. So, in no particular order:-

 NIMA Pub.229 Tables.
 These are the 'proper' sight reduction tables for Marine Navigation published by the US National Imagery and Mapping Agency.
 I prefer my Sight Reduction Tables for simple sun sights, but the choice is yours.

 Navigation Spreadsheets.
-This chap has thirty-five astronavigation spreadsheets for you to buy and try.
+This chap has forty-seven astronavigation spreadsheets available for you to download.
+Used to be you had to buy them, but now they're free.

 The Nautical Sextant by Bill Morris.
 Nothing whatsoever on navigation, but undoubtedly the best place to learn about sextants old and new.
 His blogs covering the restoration of seemingly worthless piles of scrap into gleaming sextants are inspirational.
-Bill's recently published book (see side panel) will be a serious reference work for years to come.
+Bill's coffe table book (see side panel) will be a serious reference work for years to come.

-The YBW fora.
-The best forums (sic) on the web for anyone interested in sailing, boating, or just messing about on the water.
+Yachting and Boating World Forum.
+The best forum on the web for anyone interested in sailing, boating, or just messing about on the water.
 If you have a question, someone is bound to have the answer.

 Bluemoment.com.
 A superb website with fascinating and useful articles, downloads, links, a forum, . . . oh, just go and have a browse, you're bound to find something of interest.